Parasitic-free gate: A protected switch between idle and entangled states: Error mitigation of PF gate

-All together for device 6 one can estimate a minimum total time length of 145~ns long PF gate that take Q1 and Q2 from a $ZZ$-free idle mode to $ZZ$-free entangled mode and returns it back to original idle mode.
-The idle to idle error rate during the PF gate time of $t_g+2\tau_0$ will be less than $0.3\%$.
+Summing the error rate from both rise/fall times and decoherence, all together for device 2 one can estimate a minimum total time length of 105~ns long Affine PF gate that takes Q1 and Q2 from a $ZZ$-free affine idle mode to entangled mode and returns it back to original affine idle mode only by weakly tuning the coupler.
+The idle to idle error rate during the affine PF gate time of $t_g+2\tau_0$ will be about $0.1\%$.
+While for the Genuine PF gate the minimum gate length is 135 ns with 99.7\% gate fidelity.

 There is a possibility that the length of the PF gate can become even shorter if the microwave rise and fall times combine the two switching coupler frequency times.
 For the example discussed above this can save up to 40~ns from the gate length.
 Theoretically, such a time saving needs careful analysis in optimal control theory, which goes beyond the scope of this paper, however experimentally it can be investigated.